 To solve an inequality, we can

-(i) Add (or subtract) the same quantity to (from) both sides without changing the sign of inequality.
+(i) Add (or subtract) the same quantity to (from) both sides without changing the sign of the inequality.

-(ii) Multiply (or divide) both sides by the same positive quantity without changing the sign of inequality.
+(ii) Multiply (or divide) both sides by the same positive quantity without changing the sign of the inequality.
 However, if both sides of inequality are multiplied (or divided) by the same negative quantity, the sign of inequality is reversed, i.e., ' $>$ ' changes into ' $<$ ' and vice versa.

 To represent the solution of a linear inequality in one variable on a number line, we use the following conventions: